HL7/daf-research/pages/_includes/daf-research-developer.md

 Implementing C2 capability involves three steps.

 1. Instantiation of the Conformance profile
-2. Population and Updation of the Conformance profile
+2. Population and updating of the Conformance profile
 3. Making the Conformance profile available to Researchers

 The next few paragraphs will provide details for each step above.